paketo-buildpacks/rfcs/accepted/0000-dependency-mappings.md

 ## Implementation

-Before downloading a dependency the buildpack reads the mappings file at the known location, looks up relevant mappings using its own ID.
-When the buildpack download a dependency it should use provided URI instead of the URI in `buildpack.toml` if a mapping for the dependency exists.
+Before downloading a dependency the buildpack searches all bindings of type `dependency-mapping` for digests matches that of the target dependency.
+When the buildpack downloads a dependency it should use mapped URI instead of the URI in `buildpack.toml` if a mapping for the dependency exists.

-`pack` already allows users to mount arbitrary directories in to the platform dir.
+`pack` already allows users to mount arbitrary directories in to the platform dir. `kpack` provides a dedicated UX for bindings.
 Other platforms are likely to follow suite.

 ## Prior Art

 ## Unresolved Questions and Bikeshedding

-Would this be better as a binding with kind `dependencies` rather than a custom platform integration?